Cyclists await test results after coronavirus hits UAE Tour - France 24

 "Tomorrow morning we will know the results.
 It's gonna be a long night and we hope that everyone will come back home without any trouble," it said in a statement on Twitter.

+The UCI, the sport's governing body, released a statement saying the last stages were "cancelled late yesterday evening after two cases of coronavirus were suspected among two staff members of one of the participating teams".

+"While waiting for the results of tests and their communication, the United Arab Emirates authorities, the event's organising committee and the UCI, by mutual agreement, took the decision to interrupt this event in the interests of the health of riders and their staff, and to avoid the virus spreading."

-Britain's Adam Yates, who had led the overall race after Thursday's fifth stage, was declared winner of the event after the final two stages fell victim to the coronavirus outbreak.
+Britain's Adam Yates, who had led the overall race after Thursday's fifth stage, was declared the winner of the event after the final two stages fell victim to the new coronavirus outbreak.

 Second was Tadej Pogacar of Slovenia with Kazak Alexey Lutsenko third.